minmarg/gtalign_alpha/README.md

 The GTalign demo [notebook](GTalign_demo.ipynb) for Google Colab is now available.
-The notebook showcases structure alignment for two large protein complexes -- virus nucleocapsid variants 7a4i and 7a4j -- and runs on Google Colab with a Tesla T4 GPU.
+The notebook showcases structure alignment for two large protein complexes -- virus nucleocapsid variants 7a4i and 7a4j -- and runs on Google Colab with a Tesla T4 GPU (finishes in a minute).

 ## Citation